freakmaxi/kertish-dfs/README.md

 ---
 ##### Setting Up Head Node

+You can take a look at [Head-Node](https://github.com/freakmaxi/kertish-dfs/blob/master/head-node) page to understand how it is working

 - Copy `kertish-head` executable to `/usr/local/bin` folder on the system.
 - Give execution permission to the file `sudo chmod +x /usr/local/bin/kertish-head`
 - Create an empty file in your user path, copy-paste the following and save the file